 - job advert

-- the job description(s)
+- the job description

-- the person specification(s)
+- the person specification

 - an application form

 - our code of conduct for staff

 - school prospectus

-- Policy Statement on the Recruitment of Ex-offenders
+- latest OFSTED report

-We look forward to receiving your application by 10.00am on Tuesday the 16th July 2024.
+We look forward to receiving your application by 10.00am on Tuesday 22nd April 2025.
+In no more than 500 words, describe the extent to which you meet the person specification.
 There is no need to send a CV.
-Interviews will be held before the end of term.
+Interviews are expected to be held all day on Monday 28th April.
 If you would like further information on the post advertised, please make contact with the school through the main office.
-Tel: 01223359568 or Email: office@arbury.cambs.sch.uk
+Tel: 01223359568 or Email: office@arbury.cambs.sch.uk.